Facts / FAQs & History

 - Through the use of volunteer labor and donations we respond to the need in our community by building market-quality housing along-side the homeowner who is investing their own “sweat equity” in the project.
 [Hancock County Habitat makes special sweat equity accommodations for partners who have an ADA-documented need.]

 - HCoHH is committed to keeping overhead costs to a minimum and to being good stewards of our donor’s contributions.
-We have one full-time employee, our Executive Director, and four additional part-time employees who assist with ReStore operations.
+We have 3/4-time employee, our Executive Director, and a PT independent contractor who supervises the jobsite.
 All other work is performed by our dedicated volunteers.

-- Each Habitat affiliate coordinates all aspects of Habitat home building in its local area — fundraising, building site selection, partner family selection and support, house construction and mortgage servicing.
+- Each Habitat affiliate coordinates all aspects of Habitat home building in its local area — fundraising, building site selection, partner selection and support, house construction and mortgage servicing.

 - No prior construction experience is required to volunteer on a Habitat construction site.
 (Due to state laws, minors must be 16 years or older to serve on the construction site and all under the age of 18 must arrive with a volunteer form signed by their parent or guardian.)

-- Non-construction volunteer opportunities include serving in our office or ReStore, on a committee (Family Selection, Site Selection, Fundraising, Public Relations, etc.), and/or on the Board of Directors.
+- Non-construction volunteer opportunities include serving in our office, on a committee (Partner Selection & Support, Site Selection, Fundraising, Public Relations, etc.), and/or on the Board of Directors.

 - Our first home was completed in the summer of 1991 in Gouldsboro, two years after our founding.